 Although rare, if there’s any leftover dip, it’s super tasty on other dishes like tacos, salads, burrito bowls, and even scrambled eggs!

-If your freezer space allows, it helps to first place the egg rolls on a sheet pan or plate to freeze so the egg rolls don’t stick together.
-Then, transfer the frozen egg rolls to a plastic bag or container to continue freezing.
+If your freezer space allows, it helps to first place the them on a sheet pan or plate to freeze, so they don’t stick together.
+Then, transfer the frozen egg rolls to a plastic bag or container to store long-term.

 Southwest Chicken Egg Rolls